Using Assistive Technology

-Universal (or broadened) accessibility, or universal design means excellent usability, particularly for people with disabilities.
-But, argue advocates of assistive technology, universally accessible technology yields great rewards to the typical user; good accessible design is universal design, they say.
+Universal (or broadened) accessibility or universal design means excellent usability, particularly for people with disabilities.
+But, argue advocates of assistive technology, universally accessible technology yields great rewards to the typical user; the good accessible design is universal design, they say.

 Ellen uses Assistive Technology to go about her day-to-day life – both at home and in college.
 Ellen has Cerebral Palsy and has difficulty controlling her body – she can access her Assistive Technology using two head switches.

 Through these head switches, Ellen can drive her powered chair, communicate with people, access the computer and internet and control her TV and household…